-MNP LLP, an independent firm of Chartered Professional Accountants, is appointed by the shareholders at the annual meeting to audit the financial statements and report directly to them via their report which follows.
+De Visser Gray LLP, an independent firm of Chartered Professional Accountants, was appointed by the board following the 2022 AGM after the shareholders authorized it.
+They are appointed to audit the financial statements and report directly to the shareholders via their report which follows.
 The external auditors have full and free access to meet periodically (and separately with) the Audit Committee and management to discuss the audit findings.

-The Board of Directors have identified areas of material uncertainty related to events or conditions that may cast doubt about the ability of the Company to continue as a going concern.
-Management believes that there are no material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.
+Management has identified areas of material uncertainty related to events or conditions that may cast doubt about the ability of the Company to continue as a going concern.
 The preparation of these financial statements on a going concern basis remains appropriate, and we draw the reader's attention to Note 2(b) in the financial statements which discusses the Company's ability to continue as a going concern.

-May 25, 2021
+May 26, 2023

-"John Plourde" Chief Executive Officer

-"Ruth Swan" Chief Financial Officer
+"John Plourde" Chief Executive Officer "Ruth Swan" Chief Financial Officer